IvanWilli/DemoKin/README.md

 # DemoKin

-This package uses matrix demographic methods to estimate kin counts and the age distribution of relatives in stable and non-stable populations.
-The package is an implementation of Caswell (2019) and draws on previous theoretical development by Goodman, Keyfitz and Pullum (1974). `DemoKin` is giving its first steps, so please contact us or submit a pull request if you have any suggestion.
+This package uses matrix demographic methods to estimate living and death kin counts, and their age distribution by type of relative in stable and non-stable populations.
+The package is a free-based implementation of Caswell (2019) and draws on previous theoretical development by Goodman, Keyfitz and Pullum (1974). `DemoKin` is giving its first steps, so please contact us, create an issue or submit a pull request if you have any suggestion.

 ## Installation